ScEpTIC Configuration¶

 ScEpTIC provides an implementation of the most used C libraries, such as:

-: ScEpTIC provides the functionalities of acos, asin, atan, atan2, ceil, cos, cosh, exp, fabs, floor, fmod, log, log10, pow, sin, sinh, sqrt, tan, and tanhstdio.h
+math.h: ScEpTIC provides the functionalities of acos, asin, atan, atan2, ceil, cos, cosh, exp, fabs, floor, fmod, log, log10, pow, sin, sinh, sqrt, tan, and tanhstdio.h: ScEpTIC provides the functionalities of the printf and of a custom debug_printstdlib.h: ScEpTIC provides the functionalities of calloc, free, malloc, and realloc

-These functions are defined inside ScEpTIC/AST/builtins/libs/
+These functions are defined inside ScEpTIC/AST/builtins/libs/.

 ScEpTIC automatically links the implemented functionalities to the corresponding function calls inside the LLVM IR.